 Clark is extremely excited by the emerging trend of Collaborative Law, as he firmly believes that all sides to a dispute benefit when they are able to put their differences aside and reach a fair compromise without an unnecessary waste of their assets on contentious litigation (particularly where children are involved).
 Clark encourages his family law clients to consider the collaborative approach where at all possible.

-Sandra Adams Wilson is of counsel in the firm and focuses her practice on Estate Planning, Probate, Guardianship and Elder Law.
+Sandra Adams Wilson is of counsel in the firm and focuses her practice on Estate Planning and Probate.
 Sandra assists clients in preparation of wills, trusts, Powers of Attorney, Health Care Surrogates and Living Wills and assists with probate administrations.

 Sandra has resided in Bay County the majority of her life and worked in law firms after graduating from Bay High in 1961.
 She worked with her husband and grown children in the family business for many years and then returned to school and received her J.D. from Faulkner University in 2013.
 She devoted over fifty hours in service in the public interest while in law school and received recognition as a Public Interest Fellow.

 Sandra has been actively involved in the community throughout her life and currently serves as a volunteer with the Guardian ad Litem program as well as a pro bono attorney for the program.
 She is a sustaining member of the Junior League and has served in years past on the Board of Directors of the Junior Museum and the Pregnancy Center.
 Sandra is a member of the American Bar Association and the Bay County Bar Association